AVEVA/sample-adh-event_store-python/README.md

 1. Get reference data
 1. Get event types
 1. Get events
-1. Use a graphQL query to retrieve events, refernce data, and assets
+1. Use a graphQL query to retrieve events, reference data, and assets
 1. Clean up the created events and reference data

 ## Configuring the sample